Franklin Gothic: Libre Franklin

 Libre Franklin is an open source spinoff of Franklin Gothic made by the Argentine type foundry, Impallari Type.
 It has nine weights with italics.

 Public Sans

-Public Sans is based on Libre Franklin with numerous modifications by the United States Web Design System (General Services Administration).
+Public Sans is based on Libre Franklin with numerous modifications, authored by the United States Web Design System project of the U.S. federal government.
 It has nine weights with matching italics and a variable weight axis.

 Public Sans is the official font of the government of New South Wales, Australia's most populous state.

 Raph Levien's Franklin Gothic

 Raph Levien began work on an adaptation of the heavy variant of Franklin Gothic found in a 1941 specimen, copying its irregularities.
-Levien's adaptation was abandoned with only the lowercase completed.
+Levien's adaptation was never finished with only the lowercase completed.
 Levien had stated at the time of abandonment that he planned on switching to a cleaner 1912 specimen if and when the project is completed.

 Oswald, League Gothic, Warsaw Gothic, Libre Franklin, and Public Sans are all licensed under the SIL Open Font License.